 Central New York Regional Economic Development Council (REDC)

-CNY REDC is a key component of Gov. Cuomo's transformative approach to State investment and economic development.
+CNY REDC is a key component to State investment and economic development.
 We are a public-private partnership made up of local stakeholders, who have helped our region secure over $615 million in state funding.

 A primary role of the CNY REDC is to create a regional strategic plan and provide a written update every year.
 Learn more about Central New York strategies and progress below.
 Click here to access all of the Central New York progress reports.